-IMap API has two methods for adding and removing interceptor to the map:
+IMap API has two methods for adding and removing an interceptor to the map,addInterceptor and removeInterceptor:

 ''' / Adds an interceptor for this map.
 Added interceptor will intercept operations and execute user defined methods and will cancel operations if user defined method throw exception.